 Valium is a popular sedative-hypnotic drug which is prescribed for anxiety, sleeplessness and muscle spasms.
-It has totally replaced other anti -anxiety medications due its effective results in easing anxiety symptoms.
+It has totally replaced other anti -anxiety medications due to its effective results in easing anxiety symptoms.
 It has a relatively lower abuse potential and fewer adverse reactions when compared with other pills that treat anxiety disorder.
 So, many individuals find it comfortable to take this pill.
-People in general get scared and they just wanted to know more information about a pill before taking it.
-In that case they might have various questions, some of which are discussed below.
-In addition, we also discuss about Xanax, another anti-anxiety pill that is almost on par with valium.
+People, in general, get scared and they just wanted to know more information about a pill before taking it.
+In that case, they might have various questions, some of which are discussed below.
+In addition, we also discuss Xanax, another anti-anxiety pill that is almost on par with valium.

 How does valium work?

 It is a benzodiazepine class of drug with anticonvulsant, amnestic and muscle relaxant properties and it contains the major ingredient diazepam.
 Valium works by altering the neurotransmitters in the brain and providing soothing effects in the body.
 Valium generic should only be taken orally and it is usually taken before bedtime due to its residual effects.
 The recommended valium dosage is 5mg per day and can go up to 10-15mg depending on a patient’s condition.
 It works by relieving anxiety before surgery or medical procedures and controlling muscle spasms that occur as a result of tetanus or poisoning.
 Diazepam or also going by general term generic valium decreases the time was taken to fall asleep and also promote restful sleep which prevents waking up in the middle of the night.
 Moreover, it also increases the quality of sleep as people tend to sleep for longer hours.
 As diazepam remains active in the body for many hours, drowsiness may also last until the next day.